Klemeesi/ts-insp/README.md

     // encountered during traversing.
 If the amount of iterations for traversing is too high
     // circular dependencies will be a problem.
 Use with caution.
     retraverse: false,
+    // Skip imports that import only types.
+Not skipped by default.
+    skipTypeImports: false,
+    // Filter modules from results.
+Everything shown by default.
+    filterModules: (node, parent) => true,
     // Output format.
 Supported types are console, json, png, html
     format: ["console", "png"],
     // html and png formatting options.
 More information later